Eat in Hong Kong like a MasterChef

 Kai Kai Dessert

 This Bib Gourmand dessert spot is extremely popular.
 We arrived at 11.15pm and still had to line up.
-There is an automated seating system: select the number in your party, retrieve a printed ticket, and wait for the female robotic voice to calls your number.
+There is an automated seating system: select the number in your party, retrieve a printed ticket, and wait for the female robotic voice to call your number.
 It’s a basic affair inside with laminate timber floors and heavy, scratched wooden tables, but the traditional sweet Chinese soups are anything but basic.
 There’s no English menu, so fire up Google translate and order via QR code.
 You might try sticky rice with coconut milk, taro with lotus seeds, peanut and glutenous rice porridge or my personal favourite, ginger soup with black sesame-filled glutinous rice balls.

 29 Ning Po Street, Jordan, Hong Kong, instagram.com/kaikai_dessert